invi-bhagyesh/structures-lab/README.md

 # Structures Lab

-To keep track of all programming topics for various labs at school
+To keep track of all programming exercises for various labs at school